• Skip to primary navigation

 • Sea Salt: Enhances the flavor of the cookies and helps to balance the sweetness.

-• Chocolate Chips: Provides a deliciously sweet and chocolatey flavor to the cookies
+• Chocolate Chips: Provides a deliciously sweet and chocolatey flavor to the cookies.

 Step-By-Step Instructions

-In a mixing bowl, cream together the softened butter and monk fruit sweetener until light and fluffy.
+Step 2: In a mixing bowl, cream together the softened butter and monk fruit sweetener until light and fluffy.
 Beat in the egg and vanilla extract until well combined.

-In a separate bowl, whisk together the almond flour, baking soda, and sea salt.
+Step 3: In a separate bowl, whisk together the almond flour, baking soda, and sea salt.

-Gradually mix the dry ingredients into the wet mixture until well combined.
+Step 4: Gradually mix the dry ingredients into the wet mixture until well combined.
 Fold in the chocolate chips, reserving a few to press into the top of the cookies.

-Scoop the dough into 1-inch balls and place them onto the lined baking sheet, spacing them about 2 inches apart.
+Step 5: Scoop the dough into 1-inch balls and place them onto the lined baking sheet, spacing them about 2 inches apart.
 Press a few chocolate chips into the top of each cookie.

-Bake the cookies for 8-10 minutes or until golden brown around the edges.
+Step 6: Bake the cookies for 8-10 minutes or until golden brown around the edges.

-Remove the cookies from the oven and let them cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Step 7: Remove the cookies from the oven and let them cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-cookie cut in half.
+A cookie broken in half.

 Expert Tips